General Dental Informtion

 Tooth decay first causes the enamel to turn yellow, and then the yellow stains on the surface of the tooth may gradually turn gray due to contact with certain foods.

-There are several causes for bad breath.
-This condition may occur due to the existence of one or more decayed teeth that need root canal treatment.
-Gingival problems can also cause bad breath.
+There are several causes for bad breath and it may occur due to the existence of 1+decayed teeth that need root canal treatment.
+Another cause for bad breath is Gingival problems.
 In such cases, you need to visit a dentist.
-If respiratory tract infections (RTIs) or tonsillitis cause bad breath, you need to visit an otorhinolaryngology’s to solve this problem.
+If respiratory tract infections (RTIs) or tonsillitis cause bad breath, you need to visit an otorhinolaryngologist to solve this problem.
 Gastrointestinal problems can also cause bad breath, which can be treated by an internal medicine specialist.
-If food debris gets stuck between crooked teeth in a way that they are difficult to remove, it can cause bad breath.
+The most common way is when food debris gets stuck between crooked teeth in a way that they are difficult to remove, it can cause bad breath.
 If crooked teeth are the cause of your bad breath, you need to visit an orthodontist to arrange your teeth using orthodontic treatments.

 Dr Abdolreza Jamilian Orthodontist